 - Do you have chronic liver disease, HIV, or AIDS?

 Many people who have hepatitis C live for years without feeling sick.
 But the virus can still damage the liver – even when there aren’t any symptoms.

-The only way to know for sure if you have hepatitis C is to get screened with a blood test.
+The only way to know for sure if you have hepatitis C is to get a blood test.
 If you have hepatitis C, treatments may be able to help you live a longer, healthier life.